Agsikap3D/Voron-0.2-Mods/V0.2 Hexy Stealth Thermistor Mount/README.md

 https://www.printables.com/@Agsikap3D_2775778

 # Installation Notes:
-:warning: This mod requires a threaded end hole for one of the Z extrusions.
-:warning: This mod requires a new backplate with a hole for passing the wires.
-(Printer specific, there are tons of mods online)

 ![Image](https://github.com/user-attachments/assets/4d7274df-f9e5-4bbe-9dd9-842fc33f7917)

 - You could use the other side by using the mirror command to the body in slicer.